Pure Dimension and Projectivity of Tropical Polytopes: Introduction

 As well as connecting algebraic and geometric aspects of polytopes, our approach also yields further insight into the abstract algebraic structure of the semigroup of all $n \times n$ tropical matrices, and in particular the idempotent elements.
 For example, we prove that any matrix of full column rank or row rank is $\GreenR$-related (or $\GreenL$-related) to at most one idempotent (see Section~\ref{sec_prelim} below for definitions and Theorem~\ref{thm_uniqueidpts} for the formal statement and proof).

 There are a number of different variants on the tropical semiring, which arise naturally in different areas (for example algebraic geometry, traditional max-plus algebra, and idempotent analysis).
 As well as the (theoretically trivial, but potentially confusing) issue of whether to use maximum or minimum, one may choose to augment $\ft$ with an additive zero element (see Section~\ref{sec_prelim} below) or a ``top'' element (see for example \cite{Cohen04}).
 In bridging different areas, and drawing on ideas and results from all of them, we face the question of exactly which semiring to work in.
-For simplicity, in this paper we have chosen to establish most of our main results only for $\ft$ as defined above; this choice seems to makes the ideas behind the proofs clearest, and also minimises the extent to which we must modify and reprove existing results to make them suitable for our needs.
-In places we are nevertheless forced to augment our semiring with a zero element.
-It is likely that our main results can be extended to the augmented semirings themselves; the main modifications required would be the replacement of subtraction in the proofs by an appropriate notion of \textit{residuation} (see \cite{Blyth72}) and the extension of certain existing results which we rely upon (for example, those of \cite{Develin04}) to the new setting.
+For simplicity, in this paper we have chosen to establish most of our main results only for $\ft$ as defined above; this choice seems to makes the ideas behind the proofs clearest and also minimises the extent to which we must modify and reprove existing geometric results to make them suitable for our needs.
+In places we are nevertheless forced to reprove some foundational results which are known for $\trop$-modules in the setting of $\ft$-modules; in other places it is more convenient to use known results over $\trop$ directly.
+We have tried to give detailed references for any results which are known in similar settings, but have included the proofs for the reader less familiar with the semiring literature.
+It is likely that our main geometric results can be extended to the augmented semirings themselves; the main modifications required would be the replacement of subtraction in the proofs by an appropriate notion of \textit{residuation} (see \cite{Blyth72}) and the extension of certain existing results which we rely upon (for example, those of \cite{Develin04}) to the new setting.